Uncertainty quantified three-body model applied to the two-neutron halo $^{22}$C: Prediction for C properties

-To understand the influence of the scattering states on the dipole strength, we repeated these calculations considering no final-state interactions (FSI), i.e., using plane waves, rather than the distorted waves solutions to our three-body problem.
-The plane-wave predictions lead to dipole strength distribution with a peak at a significantly higher energy than the distorted-wave calculations (compare the empty squares and the filled circles in the inset of Fig.~\ref{fig:UQ}).
+To understand the influence of the scattering states on the dipole strength, we repeated these calculations considering no final-state interactions (FSI), i.e., approximating the scattering solutions with plane waves, rather than using the full solutions to the three-body problem.
+The plane-wave predictions lead to dipole strength distribution with a peak at a significantly higher energy than the full calculations (compare the empty squares and the filled circles in the inset of Fig.~\ref{fig:UQ}).
 This shift in the energy of the peak is more pronounced for more deeply-bound states.
-That can also be intuitively understood considering the spatial extension of the two-neutron halo nucleus: a more bound system will be less spatially extended, and hence each cluster (core or halo neutron) feels more strongly the interaction with the other clusters.
+That can also be intuitively understood considering the spatial extension of the two-neutron halo nucleus: a more bound system will be less spatially extended, and hence each cluster (core or halo neutron) is more sensitive to the interactions with the other clusters.
 Moreover, we show in~\ref{sec:sensitivity} that although including FSI affects the overall shape of the $dB(E1)/dE$, it does not change the uncertainties on its magnitude.
 This indicates that the large uncertainties in $dB(E1)/dE$ stem from the bound-state description.
-This large sensitivity of the $dB(E1)/dE$ to the details of the bound state wavefunction confirms that this observable is ideal to study the ground states of two-neutron halo systems.
+This large sensitivity of the $dB(E1)/dE$ to the details of the bound state wavefunction confirms that this observable is a powerful tool to study the ground states of two-neutron halo systems.
 Nevertheless, using a model without FSI to extract properties of a two-neutron halo, such as its binding energy, from a measurement of $dB(E1)/dE$ would lead to a skewed result.